tea3/hexo-include-markdown/README.md

 # hexo-include-markdown

-This plugin for [Hexo](https://hexo.io/) can easily load markdown files in Markdown .
+This plugin for [Hexo](https://hexo.io/) can easily load another markdown files in markdown file .

 ## Requirements

-This plugin supported Hexo 3.2 or later and node.js v4.3 or later.
+This plugin supports node.js v4.3 or later.
+Also , I recommend Hexo v3.2 or later.

 ## Installation